Suez Egypt Travel Guide

 Provide basic facilities, usually including waiting areas, small kiosks for snacks, and restrooms.

-Double-check your flight or bus schedule the day before departure.
+Double-check your flight or bus schedule on the eve of departure.
 Traffic to Cairo International Airport can be unpredictable, so allow extra travel time.